Enable Two-Factor Authentication Using Certificate and Authentication Profiles

 The following workflow describes how to configure GlobalProtect to require users to authenticate to both a certificate profile and an authentication profile.
 The user must successfully authenticate using both methods in order to connect to the portal/gateway.
 For more details on this configuration, see Remote Access VPN with Two-Factor Authentication.

 - Create an authentication server profile.The authentication server profile determines how the firewall connects to an external authentication service and retrieves the authentication credentials for your users.If you are using LDAP to connect to Active Directory (AD), you must create a separate LDAP server profile for every AD domain.

 - Selectand a profile type (DeviceServer ProfilesLDAP,Kerberos,RADIUS, orTACACS+).

 - Adda new server profile.

-- (RADIUS, TACACS+, and LDAP only) Specify settings to enable the firewall to authenticate to the authentication service as follows:
+- (RADIUS, TACACS+, and LDAP only) Specify the following settings to enable the firewall to authenticate to the authentication service:

 - RADIUS and TACACS+—Enter the sharedSecretwhen adding the server entry.

 - (LDAP only) If you want the endpoint to use SSL or TLS for a more secure connection with the directory server, enable the option toRequire SSL/TLS secured connection(enabled by default).
 The protocol that the endpoint uses depends on the serverPortin theServer list: